linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/Working with High-Frequency Data.md

 Easley and O'Hara (1992) further point out that trades that are separated by a time interval have a much different information content than trades occurring in close proximity.
 One of the implications of Easley and O'Hara (1992) is that the entire price sequence conveys information and should be used in its entirety whenever possible, strengthening the argument for high-frequency trading.

 Table 3 shows summary statistics for a duration measure computed on all trades recorded for S&P 500 Depository Receipts ETF (SPY) on May 13, 2009.
-As Table 3 illustrates, the average intertrade duration was the longest outside of
+As Table 3 illustrates, the average intertrade duration was the longest outside of regular market hours, and...

 Table 3 Hourly Distributions of Intertrade Duration Observed on May 13, 2009 for S&P 500 Depository Receipts ETF (SPY)